kilpert/FGF14_analyses/README.md

 This [Snakemake](https://github.com/snakemake/snakemake) workflow performs the anlysis of long read (Nanopore) repeat sequence data.
 It calculates statistics and generates plots (custom Python and R scripts) to characterize the nature of the repeat expansion in length and motif composition.
 Specific alleles (length and motif) can be defined manually for enhanced visualization.

+## How it works

+This software is basically a Snakemake workflow that starts with fastq files and runs several known tools in order to analyze reads that cover repeat expansions.
+It was used in our publication to understand repeat expansions in human *FGF14*, but it can also be used on other regions of the genome.
+Long read technology (e.g. Nanopore) is particularly suited for this kind of analysis.

+In its core, this workflow – beside doing quality filtering (bbduk) and running some default QC tools – identifies reads with specific regions of interest by their upstream and downstream flanking sequences (also using bbduk).
+We refer to them as *repeat spanning reads*.
+They are the subject to further analyzes steps.
+The user can specifiy  repeat motifs which are visualized in several ways, i.e. the exact locations of the motifs are determined and visualized in graphs (custom scripts).
+The user can further specify alleles by indicating nucleotide sequences in a yaml file that have to be included or excluded.

 ## Install from Github

 `git clone https://github.com/kilpert/FGF14_analyses.git`